 'Cartier is the Rolex for Generation Z.' This was the headline of a Bloomberg article on December 1 last year.
 It is understandable (and hard to believe) but Cartier has now become a brand with a 'resale premium.'

 Table 1.
-Cartier Tank traded with a resale premium of around 10%
+Cartier Tank traded with a resale premium of about 10%

 The Cartier Santos Demoiselle, Which became a hot topic due to an engagement photo